Boundedness of elliptic Calabi-Yau threefolds: Preliminaries

 \begin{lemma} Let $f \colon X \rar Y$ be a contraction of normal varieties.
 Let $L$ be a line bundle on $X$ that is movable over $Y$.
 Let $H$ be a general member of a basepoint-free linear system on $Y$, and let $X_H \coloneqq X \times_Y H$.
 Then, $L\vert_{X_H}$ is movable over $H$. \end{lemma}

 \begin{proof} Let us consider the Cartesian diagram

 By assumption, the natural morphism

 is surjective outside a subset $V \subset X$ of codimension at least 2.
-Since $H$ is a general element of a basepoint-free linear series, the same holds for $X_H$ by the projection formula.
+Since $H$ is a general element of a basepoint-free linear series, then $X_H$ is a general element of the free linear series $\vert f^\ast H \vert$, by the projection formula.
 Thus, we may assume that $V \cap X_H$ has codimension at least 2 in $X_H$.
 By construction, we have $L_{X_H} \coloneqq L\vert_{X_H} = v^\ast L$, and we need to show that

 is surjective outside a set of codimension 2.
 Since the pull-back is a right exact functor, we have that

 is surjective outside $V \cap X_H$, which has codimension at least 2 in $X_H$.

 Since $f \circ v= u \circ g$, we have that $v^\ast f^\ast f_\ast L = g^\ast u^\ast f_\ast L$.
 By cohomology and base change \cite{Har77}*{Remark III.9.3.1}, there is a natural morphism